avosko15/361exercise3/README.md

-# cs 361 exercise 2
+# cs 361 exercise 3
 # Anna Vosko
-# playing by the clean code books rules# 361exercise2
+# playing by the clean code books rules, chapters 5 and 6
 # 361exercise3